-For a further review of the many hypotheses concerning the subgrouping of Formosan Austronesian see Blust (2013).
-Ross (2012) has argued that Tsouic is unsubstantiated and may have to be split into two branches.
-Sagart (2004, 2005) on the basis of numerals, has developed an innovative theory of the process whereby the island of Formosa was peopled by Austronesian speakers in a circular pattern.
-Barring minor readjustments, a pattern combining an array of co-ordinate branches with just one being the ancestor of PMP is unlikely to change.
+For a further review of the many hypotheses concerning the subgrouping of Formosan Austronesian see Ross (2012) and Blust (2013).
+Barring minor readjustments, the pattern remains, an array of co-ordinate branches with just one being the ancestor of PMP is unlikely to change.
 At this point, the precision of the linguistic narrative becomes blurred.
 Blust (2013) continues to support a nested tree ultimately leading to Central-Eastern Austronesian, which represents the immediate ancestor of the Oceanic languages.
 It is now generally accepted that both Palauan and the languages of the Marianas represent a split from PMP at this point, as was first argued by Reid (2002).
 The nested tree which Blust argues leads to proto-Oceanic has been questioned, particularly by Donohue & Grimes (2008) who argue for an array of primary subgroups.

 More problematic is the relationship of the Daic (Tai-Kadai) languages to Austronesian.
 Blust (2013) provides a history of this debate without reaching any conclusive result.
 Observations about the links between Daic and Austronesian go back at least to Benedict (1942).
 Significant arguments are presented by Ostapirat (2005, 2013) for the Daic link and Norquest (2007) provides additional evidence for the distinct set of cognates with the Hlai languages of Hainan island.
 Sagart (2005) specifically proposed that the proto-Daic languages split away from Austronesian at the PMP stage.
 Blench (2013) shows that these linguistic connections are supported on ethnographic grounds.
 It is therefore proposed here that Li and Tai-Kadai are primary branches of PMP.
-With this in mind, Figure 2 presents a version of the early splits in PMP, bringing together these various proposals.
+With this in mind, Error!
+Reference source not found. presents a version of the early splits in PMP, bringing together these various proposals.